microsoft/onnxruntime-inference-examples/mobile/examples/super_resolution/android/README.md

 ### Step 3: Connect Android Device and Run the app
   Connect your Android Device to your computer or select the Android Emulator in Android Studio Device manager.

-  Then selector `Run -> Run app` and this will prompt the app to be built and installed on your device or emulator.
+  Then select `Run -> Run app` and this will prompt the app to be built and installed on your device or emulator.

   Now you can try and test the super resolution android app by clicking the perform action button.